What Can a Single Catastrophic Reaction Tell Us about the Pfizer Vaccine?

 Because there were only 1,000 children who got the vaccine in the trial, and Maddie de Garay’s adverse effect was among them, we have some basis for establishing the parameters for such catastrophic events.
 Using a Bayesian estimate—assuming a uniform prior (which just means that we have no a priori estimate of the likelihood of such an event)—we know that the most likely (posterior) probability of such catastrophic events is 1 in 500.
 Using binomial assumptions, this has a 95% confidence interval of between I in 182 and 1 in 4082.
 In other words, under these assumptions, such an event could be as likely as 1 in 182 children experiencing such an event.

 But I grant that this is unlikely to be the true prevalence.
-Let’s use a more conservative estimate and see how that fares.
+Let’s use a more conservative estimate and a different statistical approach for establishing probability (in this case, frequentist) and see how that fares.
 If we assume the true prevalence of these catastrophic effects is 1 in 100,000, then what is the chance we would observe this adverse effect in a sample of 1,000.
 It is only 1 in 100.
 The conventional probability value in such research is 1 in 20 (p = .05).
 This means that we can reject the possibility that such effects occur at a population level of 1 in 100,000 and therefore are more likely to be more frequent.

 We can play the same game with 1 in 50,000.
 We can reject that as well, because we would only get the result 1 in 50 times, substantially more than the conventional probability of 1 in 20.
 Although this requires some additional assumptions (that the Pfizer trial sample is representative of the larger population), only an estimate of 1 in 20,000 would be within the bounds of statistical probability.